Package cnuphys.rk4

 -

-- initial values.
-Probably something like (xo, yo, zo, vxo, vyo, vzo).to
+- yo- initial values.
+Probably something like (xo, yo, zo, vxo, vyo, vzo).

-- the initial value of the independent variable, e.g., time.tf
+- to- the initial value of the independent variable, e.g., time.

-- the maximum value of the independent variable.y
+- tf- the maximum value of the independent variable.

-- will filled with the locations of t--should have the exact same large dimension as the second index of y--i.e., something like 1000.deriv
+- t- will filled with the locations of t--should have the exact same large dimension as the second index of y--i.e., something like 1000.

-- the derivative computer (interface).
-This is where the problem specificity resides.stopper
+- deriv- the derivative computer (interface).
+This is where the problem specificity resides.

-will be used to exit the integration early because some condition has been reached.- Returns:
+- stopper- if not- nullwill be used to exit the integration early because some condition has been reached.

 - the number of steps used--may be less than the space provided if the integration ended early as a result of an exit condition.